Meet Jen

 -

-You can reach out using the contact form or email me directly.
-I offer a free 15-minute consultation to help us get a sense of fit.
+Reach out via the contact form or email me directly.
+I offer a free 15-minute consultation to get a sense of fit before committing to anything.